the-mold/adelante/electronics/theory.md

 Series of capacitors - product over sum
 Parallel capacitors - sum

+Circuit with capacitor component - RC circuit.

+# Impedence
+impedence - how a component resists/reacts to current flow.
+Reactance - charge that is pushed back against the current flow by the capacitor.
+We also call it impedence of capacitor.

 ## Inductor

 Purpose: stores charge
 An inductor is a passive electronic component that stores energy in the form of a magnetic field when electrical current flows through it.
 It typically consists of a coil of wire wound around a core, which can be made of air, iron, or other materials that enhance its magnetic properties.

+Circuit with inductor component - LC circuit.

 ## Transformers